 Veterinarian(s) in India are likely to observe a salary increase of approximately 12% every 18 months.
 The national average annual increment for all professions combined is 9% granted to employees every 16 months.

 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.

 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

-A Veterinarian is considered to be a high bonus-based job due to the generally limited involvement in direct revenue generation, with exceptions of course.
+"Veterinarian" is considered to be a high bonus-based job.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 17% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 83% said that they received at least one form of monetary bonus.